intellectsoft-uk/twitter-bootstrap-bundle/README.markdown

 Warning
 -------

 The current version of [lessphp](http://leafo.net/lessphp/) (0.3.3) does not support all of the syntax used in twitter bootstrap less files.
+Therefore, you *must refrain from the use of the current branch or use an older version of twitter bootstrap*.

 Description
 -----------